 Millville is a tiny borough located in the state of Pennsylvania.
-With a population of 949 people and just one neighborhood, Millville is the 798th largest community in Pennsylvania.
-Much of the housing stock in Millville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 942 people and just one neighborhood, Millville is the 798th largest community in Pennsylvania.
+Millville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce